25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 Why visit Milan?

-If you want to see a cathedral that will make your chin drop, shop for original pieces in local boutiques or take a trip to the most beautiful lakes in the Alps, Milan is the perfect holiday destination for you.
+Milan is a vibrant and cosmopolitan city that perfectly blends modern design with centuries of history.
+If you want to see a cathedral that will make your jaw drop, shop for unique pieces in local boutiques, or take a trip to the breathtaking Alpine lakes, Milan is the perfect place for you.

 What are the most beautiful places and things to do in Milan?